If you’re only going to buy one mini-latern then the Lighthouse Mini by Goal Zero is the one to buy. This portable light has it all!

 The Lighthouse Mini is super compact for a lantern.
 At 4.15 inches (10.55 cm) high it is about the length of the palm of your hand and easily packs away into a backpack.

 It only weighs 8 oz (227 g) which is only slightly heavier than an iPhone 7 Plus or other large smartphone.
+This makes it great for my local hiking trips as it doesn’t weigh me down too much.

 Basically for a lantern this thing is small.